serverless/blog/posts/2016-12-15-serverless-v1.4.0.md

 layout: Post
 ---

-We're happ to release v1.4.0 of the Serverless Framework today!
+We're happy to release v1.4.0 of the Serverless Framework today!

 This release is packed with a lot of great, new feature.
 Let's take a look at the highlights!